-Contact the Center for Conflict Resolution and a case manager will assist you in scheduling your mediation.
+Contact our case management team at 312-922-6464 extension 222 or [email protected], and a case manager will assist you in scheduling your mediation.
 The mediation will be scheduled approximately two to three weeks after CCR has contacted all the parties involved and they have voluntarily agreed to participate.

 HOW LONG WILL THE MEDIATION TAKE?

 Most mediations last between two and four hours, though in some cases we may be able to devote up to eight hours to a specific case.
 The length of the mediation will be determined by how much time is needed to work through the issues.